 - Mix ingredients for Cosmo Cranberry Aioli

-- On one half slice of bread, add 1 tablespoon cosmo cranberry aioli, then 1 tablespoon fig spread on the other.
+- On one slice of bread, add 1 tablespoon cosmo cranberry aioli, then 1 tablespoon fig spread on the other slice of bread.

 - Place the piece of bread with cranberry aioli on the side of the bread with turkey, apple and cheese.

-- Place on top of hot panini grill and cook until ready and cheese is melted.*Note: You can make this sandwich on a stove top in a frying pan, as you would a grilled cheese sandwich, if you do not have a panini press.
+- Place the sandwich on top of hot panini grill.*Note: You can make this sandwich on a stove top in a frying pan, as you would a grilled cheese sandwich, if you do not have a panini press.

-- Place the cover down on the sandwiches and cook until top is browned and cheese is melted.
+- Place the cover down on the top of the sandwich and cook for about 2-3 minutes or until top is browned and cheese is melted.

 - Serve and enjoy!